 - Course related excursions including: cultural attractions and tours as outlined in the program itinerary

 - Program administrative costs and fees

 - Activities, housing or transportation not associated with or included in the program.

 Students will stay in an apartment setting with 3 other students.
 The apartments include cooking facilities, private bathrooms, sitting rooms and televisions.
 Housekeeping is provided and laundry services are available.
 Internet and international telephone service are available for a fee.
-The apartments are within walking distance of several restaurants and eateries and multiple cultural opportunities.
+The apartments are within walking distance of several restaurants and multiple cultural opportunities.

-Rachelle Larsen, Associate Professor of Nursing
+Rachelle Larsen, Professor of Nursing